 Surgical Gastroenterologist, General Surgeon, Bariatric Surgeon

-MBBS, MS - General Surgery, Fellowship - Laparoscopic Surgery
+MBBS, MS - General Surgery

-Bariatric Surgeon, General Surgeon
+Laparoscopic Surgeon, General Surgeon

 A kidney stone is an accumulation of hard deposits of different sorts of salts and minerals that are found in the kidney.
 These salt and minerals can include calcium, oxalate, phosphate, urate etc. Stones can be formed in the kidney as a result of drinking very less amount of water, obesity, certain medications etc.